 If you happen to be new to Turtle’s fandom, check out the original run of episodes on YouTube. (or pick them up dirt cheap if you’re a collector).
 The first five constitute a “mini-series” that introduces the lore and characters in all their glory, and they hold up remarkably well! (thanks to Kamal for the heads up about them).
 If you’re a longtime fan like me, here’s the ludicrously nostalgic/amazing opening for a quick trip down memory lane:

 Like any licensed property, the Turtles games do vary in quality across the decades they’ve been released.
 There are some duds (or “bummers”, if you will) to be sure.
 Yet some of the Turtles games stand alongside the greatest beat ’em ups ever made!
-Let’s look at my personal top five best Ninja Turtles games, with a quick note on how you can play it today (spoiler: without emulation, you might need to utilize these eBay tips).
-Cowabunga!
+Let’s look at my personal top five best Ninja Turtles games, with a quick note on how you can play it today (spoiler: either purchase the phenomenal Cowabunga Collection or utilize these eBay tips).
+Cowabunga dude!

 5. Fall of the Foot Clan (Game Boy, 1990)